GZTimeWalker/SnakeGame/README.md

 - AWSD as well as Arrow keys are supported.
 - Through-Wall Mode supported.
 - Title and Gameover Text are shown in "ASCII Art".
+- You can choose what items you want to play with.
 - AI-Mode supported(Incomplete).

 ## Items